aripiprazole (Intramuscular route)Pronunciation

 A nurse or other trained health professional will give you aripiprazole in a hospital or clinic.
 It will be given as a shot into a muscle.

 This injection is given together with oral medicine for the first dose.
-The second dose is given one month later without oral medicine.
-The injections that follow are given once a month instead of oral medicine.
+The second dose and the injections that follow are given instead of oral medicine.
 Be sure to keep all appointments for the injections.

 aripiprazole comes with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

 aripiprazole needs to be given on a fixed schedule.
-If you miss a dose, call your doctor, home health caregiver, or treatment clinic for instructions.
+If you miss a dose or forget to use your medicine, call your doctor or pharmacist for instructions.

 Precautions While Using aripiprazole